Creating a dashboard (Engee application)

 There are two independent indicators on the dashboard.

-The logic of updating information, the model of the graphical part of the application, and the ports for receiving data are specified in the application code. app.jl.
+The logic for updating information, the model of the graphical part of the application, and the ports for receiving data are specified in the application code. app.jl.

-As for the graphical model of indicators, the description of the components of each indicator has attributes associated with reactive variables.
+As for the graphical model of indicators, the description of each indicator’s components includes attributes associated with reactive variables.
 As soon as the reactive string variable receives an updated value, the associated component is updated automatically.
-For example, here is the line specifying the attributes of the arrow on the left indicator:
+For example, here is the line specifying the attributes of the arrow on the left-hand indicator:

 path(d="m21.287 24.405-6.1832 13.013 4.5464-13.716z", style="fill:#f00;stop-color:#000000;transition: transform .2s linear", transform! = "circular_gauge_string")

-Pay attention to the property transform! = ….
-Syntax with application ! allows you to create reactive attributes in Julia, linking their update to the update of some variable from the data model.
+transform! = …``.
+The syntax!allows you to create reactive attributes in Julia, linking their update to the update of a variable from the data model.

 Launching the app

-The application runs on a separate server on the Engee platform and becomes available at a certain address app.url.
-The page with this address can be opened directly in the output of the current cell or in a separate window.
+The application runs on a separate server on the Engee platform and is accessible at the address app.url.
+The page at this address can be opened directly in the output of the current cell or in a separate window.

 app = engee.genie.start("$(@__DIR__)/app.jl", log_file="$(@__DIR__)/log.txt");